broch/broch.github.io/drafts/linux-install.md

 XMonad
 ======

-One of the reasons for switching systems was to be able to use XMonad.
+One of the reasons for switching systems was to be able to use [XMonad](http://xmonad.org).
 A tiling window manager just fits much better with a workflow which mostly involves using an editor and terminals.
+Indeed, it's hard to see the benefit of having to adjust window positions and sizes manually in any kind of workflow.

 The required packages:

     sudo apt install xmonad dmenu xmobar xinit rxvt-unicode-256 x11-xserver-utils

-which should start up XMonad as the window manager when the `startx` command is run [^xinit].
-This means the inital login still takes place on the console, which I prefer.
+Inital login still takes place on the console, which I prefer, but XMonad will be started when you run the `startx` command.
+You can customize the startup process by writing your own `.xinitrc` file [^xinit].
+TODO: link dotfiles.

-[^xinit]: The default setup ends up running the script `/usr/bin/x-session-manager` which starts xmonad.
+[^xinit]: The default setup sources the files in `/etc/X11/Xsession.d` and ends up by running the script `/usr/bin/x-session-manager` which starts xmonad.
 For more information on the startup sequence, see the `startx` man page.

-TODO: Try without default xinitrc (i.e. write our own and call xmonad in it)
-TODO: Work out how /usr/bin/x-session-manager gets created (it's not part of xmonad package).

 I also installed the font packages `fonts-inconsolata` for use in the console and `fonts-wqy-zenhei` for Chinese support.